Learn

 balance = balance × (1 + monthlyRate) + monthlyContributionAfterDebt

-That's the entire compounding model.
+That's it.
 Two phases, same formula, different contribution amount.
-The phase change at debtFreeMonth is the kink you see in the savings curve on the chart — the slope steepens because monthly cash flow jumps from currentMonthlySavings to monthlyContributionAfterDebt.
+The phase change at debtFreeMonth is the kink you see in the savings curve.
+The slope gets steeper because monthly cash flow jumps from currentMonthlySavings to monthlyContributionAfterDebt.

-The simulation runs until the balance crosses the savings threshold or until 600 months elapse (50 years), whichever comes first.
+Simulation runs until the balance crosses the savings threshold or until 600 months go by (50 years), whichever comes first.

 The math: home equity